-(b) The preamble to the proposed regulations explained that the practice of issuing closing letters for every filed estate tax return was changed in 2015 primarily for two reasons - (1)

-the increase in the volume of filed returns since the enactment of portability and (2) the availability of the transcript alternative described in Notice 2017-12.
+The preamble added that the practice of issuing closing letters for every filed estate tax return was changed in 2015 primarily for two reasons - (1) the increase in the volume of filed returns since the enactment of portability and (2) the availability of the transcript alternative described in Notice 2017-12.

+- i.
 Regarding the first reason, the preamble noted that in 2016 approximately 20,000 optional estate tax returns were filed solely to elect portability, compared to approximately 12,000 mandatory returns.
-(A closing letter in the case of a portability-only return is arguably not as serious a matter, because no estate tax liability is at stake, and because the return may in effect be audited under section 2010(c)(5)(B) upon the surviving spouse's death anyway.)

-- (c) The preamble to the proposed regulations also included a detailed description of the calculation of the user fee, based on fiscal year 2017 and 2018 data, culminating in the determination of a full annual cost to the IRS (including direct labor and non-labor costs and a 74.08% overhead factor) of \$1,160,058, divided by an estimated volume of 17,249 requests to produce the proposed user fee of \$67.
-The calculations included an average of one-half hour of quality assurance review by a senior staff member applied to 5% of mailed closing letters. - (d) The regulations do not explain how to request a closing letter and pay the user fee, but the preamble to the proposed regulations stated:
+(A closing letter in the case of a portability-only return is arguably not as serious a matter, because no estate tax liability is at stake, and because the return may in effect be audited under section 2010(c)(5)(B) upon the surviving spouse's death anyway.) - ii.
+Regarding the second reason, the availability of a transcript alternative that Notice 2017-12 described as "the functional equivalent of an estate tax closing letter" actually seems to undermine the concern for "resource constraints."
+It is not at all clear why the same amount of diligence and review needed to issue a closing letter would not also be required for that "functional equivalent" of a notation in the transcript.
+Indeed, it is likely that the IRS computers could simply have been programmed to issue a closing letter automatically upon entry of the code "421" and the explanation "Closed examination of tax return." - (c) The preamble to the proposed regulations also included a detailed description of the calculation of the user fee, based on fiscal year 2017 and 2018 data, culminating in the determination of a full annual cost to the IRS (including direct labor and non-labor costs and a 74.08 percent overhead factor) of \$1,160,058, divided by an estimated volume of 17,249 requests to produce the proposed user fee of \$67 (rounded from \$67.25).
+The calculations included an average of one-half hour of quality assurance review by a senior staff member applied to 5 percent of mailed closing letters. - (d) The regulations do not explain how to request a closing letter and pay the user fee, but the preamble to the proposed regulations stated: